 - 1. All levels of crisis providers shall coordinate care for the member following the crisis event as needed.
 Care coordination includes the following activities: - a.
-Coordinating the transfer to alternate levels of care within 24 hours when warranted, including but not limited to: - i.
+Coordinating the transfer to alternate LOC within 24 hours when warranted, including but not limited to: - i.
 Primary medical care Member requires primary medical care with an existing provider; - ii.
-Community based behavioral health provider Member requires ongoing support at a lower level of care with the member's existing behavioral health provider.
+Community based behavioral health provider Member requires ongoing support at a lower LOC with the member's existing behavioral health provider.
 The member shall return to existing services as soon as indicated and accessible; - iii.
-Behavioral Health Crisis Care (BHCC) Center for adults -Member requires ongoing support and time outside of the home; - iv.
-Community Brief Crisis Support (CBCS) Member requires ongoing support at home or in the community subsequent to an initial crisis; - v.
+BHCC Center for adults Member requires ongoing support and time outside of the home: - iv.
+CBCS Member requires ongoing support at home or in the community subsequent to an initial crisis; - v.
 Crisis Stabilization (CS) Member may need additional time outside of the home without being at immediate risk for inpatient treatment due to experiencing severe intoxication or withdrawal episodes that cannot be managed safely in this setting, immediate suicide risk, or currently violent; - vi.
 Inpatient treatment Member is in medical crisis, experiencing severe intoxication or withdrawal episodes, actively suicidal, homicidal, gravely disabled, or currently violent; and vii.
 Residential substance use treatment - Member requires ongoing support and treatment outside of the home for a SUD.